Barton Watch Bands is a watch strap company I’ve had my eye on for a while.

-- Strap is curved by the lugs to wear more comfortably around your wrist.
+- Curved by the lugs to wear more comfortably around your wrist.

-- Inside of the strap is buttery smooth and has a small ‘duct’ to lift the strap barely off your wrist and promote air circulation.
+- The inside of the strap is buttery smooth and has a small ‘duct’ to lift the strap barely off your wrist and promote air circulation.

-- Quick release spring bars make for swapping out the strap a breeze.
+- Quick-release spring bars make swapping out the strap a breeze.

 - Thick silicone keepers, one lock into place for extra security.

 - Super light and comfortable.